ndoak/WPP-TechTest/README.md

 ```

 ## Running the tests
-Special note: Tests aren't currently working, I ran out of time to figure out how to mock window but I thought you might still want to see what a test would look like
+Special note: Tests aren't currently working, I ran out of time to figure out how to mock window but I thought you might still want to see what one of my tests would look like

 To run tests

 ```